BES-Net Trialogues

 Regional Trialogues are implemented to support the uptake of the thematic, global, regional and other relevant assessments produced by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) to support coordinated policy decision-making, scientific research and on-the-ground programmes and projects.

-Four face-to-face Trialogues and one virtual session have taken place since 2016:
+Five face-to-face Trialogues and one virtual session have taken place since 2016:

 Eastern Europe Trialogue in October 2017